-Phuentsholing is the second largest town of the happy kingdom of Bhutan.
+Phuentsholing is the second largest town in the happy kingdom of Bhutan.
 It is highly commercialized and serves as the leading trade center of the country.
 Put it on priority for your Bhutan budget trip.

-The places to see in around Phuentsholing are –
+Places to see around Phuentsholing are –

 Zangto Pelri Lhakhang

 Zango Pelri Lhakhang is a sanctimonious place for Buddhists and others alike.
 The architecture of the place is spectacular.
-Again a must visit place on your Bhutan budget trip.
+Again, a must-visit place on your Bhutan budget trip.

-A beautiful monastery located at a height of 400 meters.
+This is a beautiful monastery located at a height of 400 meters.
 It is at a distance of 4 kms from Phuentsholing bus station.
 One can see the complete Phuentsholing town from Karbandi Monastery.